swati-mahamuni/smart-expense-tracker/README.md

 I wanted hands-on practice with Python by building something practical and useful.
 This project helped me understand:

 Working with files in Python
-Or
+Reading and writing CSV data
+Basic data analysis and aggregation
+Generating visualizations using matplotlib
+Structuring a project into multiple Python files